Asapgiri/dunakeke.hu/README.md

 - [x] Donations fail to update on site, if the user closes the simplepay site.
 - [x] Show simplepay ID
 - [x] File upload error... -> Generate files folder if does not exists...
+- [x] fix donation handling if not returned to site